liatrio/autogov-workflows/README.md

     contents: read
 ```

-Otherwise the following permissions are using (e.g. container registry access etc):
+Otherwise (e.g. container-registry access for image builds) the following permissions are used:

 ```yaml
 attest: